EGI-Federation/documentation/content/en/users/data/management/datahub/clients/_index.md

 ---
-title: "Clients"
+title: DataHub Clients
-linkTitle: "Clients"
+linkTitle: Clients
+weight: 20
 type: docs
-description: "Documentation related to [EGI DataHub](https://datahub.egi.eu/)"
-weight: 10
+description: >
+  Clients for accessing data EGI DataHub
 ---

-The EGI DataHub spaces can be accessed via web interface, the `oneclient` component or the API.
+[EGI DataHub](https://datahub.egi.eu/) spaces can be accessed via web interface, the `oneclient` component or the [API](../api).

-The official documentation for `oneclient` is hosted on the [Onedata homepage](https://onedata.org/#/home/documentation/doc/using_onedata/oneclient.html), and a specific [tutorial](../../tutorials/vm-datahub) on how to install and use it from a Virtual Machine is also available.
+The official documentation for `oneclient` is hosted on the [Onedata homepage](https://onedata.org/#/home/documentation/doc/using_onedata/oneclient.html), and a specific [tutorial](../../../../tutorials/vm-datahub) on how to install and use it from a Virtual Machine is also available.

 ## Using the web interface